Skip to content

 Don’t delete everything blindly

 Not every parameter is pure tracking.
-Some are functional (language, search, filters, IDs).
+Some are functional, for example language, search, filters, or IDs.
 And some are intentionally used for affiliate/ref attribution.

-SafeShare removes standard tracking conservatively (e.g. utm_*).
-For fine-grained control, SafeShare Pro is meant for repeatable rules.
+SafeShare removes standard tracking conservatively, for example utm_*.
+For fine-grained control and repeatable rules, SafeShare Pro is meant for that.

 Honest scope